avian-digital-forensics/avian-scripts/avian-inapp-scripts/batched-ocr.nuixscript/README.md

 # Batched OCR
-Performs batch OCR by breaking a collection items into a series of smaller batches and performing OCR on each smaller batch in turn.
+Performs batched OCR by breaking a collection items into a series of smaller batches and performing OCR on each smaller batch in turn.
 Originally copied from github repo https://github.com/Nuix/Batched-OCR by JuicyDragon.

 # Usage